New customer? Start here.

 Of course, not all DAB radio stations are about music.
 There’s also a whole host of speech stations to choose from, too.
 We’re pleased to report that the Revo SuperSignal performed perfectly with BBC Radio 4, too.
 Speech remained nice and clear throughout Woman’s Hour, as if we were right there in the recording studio.
 If you like to fall asleep to the Shipping Forecast, as we sometimes do, then you won’t have any complaints here.

 The real draw here is the Revo SuperSignal’s DAB+ functionality.
 For anyone who’s still stuck in the FM era, you don’t know what you’re missing.
 Not only does DAB provide a much more reliable signal than FM, but there are also many more stations to discover.
 In fact, some regions have up to three times as many DAB radio stations compared to FM.
-The SuperSignal really does get great reception, too.
+Even better, the antenna here is superb.
 Some models struggle, but the SuperSignal antenna is plenty powerful enough to pick up a clear signal.
 We also like the ability to assign presets to the touch of a button.
 There are five available, so you can have a good choice of stations at your fingertips.
 That’s perfect for when you’ve just woken up and don’t want to fiddle about with the menus!

 The Revo SuperSignal proves that good things really do come in small packages.
 We were blown away by the audio fidelity, and the vintage design sets it apart from most other DAB radios on the market.
 Although it lacks built-in WiFi connectivity, the aptX Bluetooth feature more than makes up for it.
 Coupled with the cost-effective price of this model, and you're certainly on to a winner.